quickank1t/hacerrank/Birthday Cake Candles/README.md

 Approch 1: with time complexity 0(N * N)

-1. find the biggest element from the array of candels by iterating over N times
+1. iterate N times <br>And find the biggest element from the array of candels<br>
-2. And then count the number of times the biggest number occurance again by iterating over N times
+2. iterate N times <br>And then count the number of times the biggest element occured<br>

 Approch 2: With time complexity O(N) (<a href="https://github.com/quickank1t/hacerrank/blob/master/Birthday%20Cake%20Candles/src/Solution.java">Solution</a>   )